MaxiGames/MaxiGames.js/DEVELOPING.md

 ## Style guide

-- use common sense
+- Use common sense
 - `// spaces after comment markers`
-- descriptive variable names... most of the time
+- Descriptive variable names... most of the time
-- write useful comments; don't write any if unneeded
+- Write useful comments; don't write any if unneeded
+- Use `string[]` instead of `Array<string>`